 Which document(s) contains shelf-life or expiration date information for a given product?

 If available for a given product, the recommended re-test date or the expiration date can be found on the Certificate of Analysis.
-These documents are located on the product detail page under Useful Links & Tools.
-Click on the following link to search for a Certificate of Analysis.

 How do I get lot-specific information or a Certificate of Analysis?

 The lot specific COA document can be found by entering the lot number above under the "Documents" section.

 There are several ways to find pricing and availability for our products.Once you log onto our website, you will find the price and availability displayed on the product detail page.You can contact any of our Customer Sales and Service offices to receive a quote.
 USA customers: 1-800-325-3010 orview local office numbers.

 What is the Department of Transportation shipping information for this product?